Overview of the Match

 Get Your Result

 Applicants and programs do not receive information about the rankings submitted by other applicants and programs.
-Each applicant is given only the final result the applicant obtains in the MedPhys Match.
-Each residency is provided only with the names of the applicants that it obtains in the MedPhys Match, as well as the results of the MedPhys Match for the other applicants ranked by that residency.
+Each applicant is given only the final result the applicant obtains in the Match.
+Each program is provided only with the names of the applicants that it obtains in the Match, as well as the results of the Match for the other applicants ranked by that program.

-It is possible that all of a particular program's positions will not be filled in the MedPhys Match, and that some applicants will be left unmatched.
-When the results of the MedPhys Match are released, information regarding positions that remain available is provided to applicants.
+It is possible that some positions will not be filled in the Match, and that some applicants will be left unmatched.
+When the results of the Match are released, information regarding positions that remain available is provided to applicants who are not matched.
 Similarly, information regarding unmatched applicants is provided to programs with unfilled positions.
-These unmatched applicants and programs with positions available are free to contact each other and to negotiate directly with each other, independently of the MedPhys Match, to fill available positions.
+These unmatched applicants and programs with positions available are free to contact each other and to negotiate directly with each other, independently of the Match, to fill available positions.